-DSS makes use of SHA-1 algorithm for calculating the message digest over an original message and uses message digest to perform the digital signature.
+SHA-1 algorithm is used in DSS for computing the message digest against the original message and utilizes message digest to achieve digital signature.
 For doing so, DSS utilizes Digital signature algorithm (DSA).
 DSA is based on Asymmetric key cryptography.

 Definition of Digital Certificate

 A Digital Certificate is simply a computer file which helps in establishing your identity.
 It officially approves the relation between the holder of the certificate (the user) and a particular public key.
-Therefore, a digital certificate must contain the user name and the user’s public key.
-This will prove that the particular public key belongs to a particular user.
+Thus, a digital certificate should include the user name and the user’s public key.
+This will prove that the certain public key owned by a particular user.

 A digital certificate consists of the following information: Subject name (User’s name is referred to as Subject name because a digital certificate can be issued to an individual, a group or an organization), Serial number, Validity date range and issuer name, etc.

 A Certification Authority (CA) is a trusted agency that can issue digital certificates to individuals and organizations, which want to use those certificates in the asymmetric key cryptographic application.
-Usually, a CA is a reputed organization, such as post office, financial institution, a software company, etc. Two of the world’s most famous CA’s are Verisign and Entrust.
+Generally, a CA is a well-known organization, such as financial institution, post office, a software company, etc. The most popular CA’s are Verisign and Entrust.

-Since a CA can be overloaded with a variety of tasks such as issuing new certificates, maintaining the old ones, revoking the ones that have become invalid for whatever reasons, etc. The CA can delegate some of its tasks to this third-party called as a Registration Authority (RA).
+CA accomplishes various tasks, for example, it issues new certificates, maintain old ones, and revoke the certificate that has become invalid for some sort of reasons, etc. The CA can delegate some of its tasks to this third-party called as a Registration Authority (RA).

-Although, either if the user is not aware of the technicalities involved in the generation of the key or if there are particular demands that the key must be centrally generated then these keys can be generated by RA also on the subject’s (user’s) behalf.
+Although, either if the user has no knowledge about technicalities included in the creation of the key or if there are particular demands that the key must be centrally created then these keys can be created by RA also on the subject’s (user’s) behalf.

-- Registration: Assuming that the user has generated the key pair, the user now sends the public key and the associated registration information (e.g. subject name, as it is desired to appear in the digital certificate) and all the evidence of himself and herself to the RA.
+- Registration: Suppose the user has created the key pair, the user now sends the public key and the related registration information (e.g. subject name, as it is needed to show in the digital certificate) and all the evidence of himself and herself to the RA.

-For this, the software provides a wizard in which the user enters the data and submits it when all the data is correct.
-The data then travels over the network/internet to the RA.
+For this, the software offers a wizard in which the user inserts the data and submits it when all the data is validated.
+Then the data moves over the network/internet to the RA.
 The format for the certificate requests has been standardized and is called certificate signing request (CSR).
 This is one of the public key cryptography standards (PKCS).

+- Verification: When the registration process is completed, the RA has to check the user’s credentials such as the provided information is correct and acceptable or not.
 The second check is to ensure the user who is requesting for the certificate does indeed possess the private key correlating to the public key that is sent as the part of the certificate request to the RA.
-This check is called as checking the Proof Of Possession (POP) of the private key.
+This inspection is called as checking the Proof Of Possession (POP) of the private key.

-- Certificate creation: Assuming that all steps so far have been successful, the RA passes on all the details of the user to the CA. The CA does its own verification (if required) and creates a digital certificate for the user.
+- Certificate creation: Suppose that all steps until now have been successfully executed, the RA accepts all the details of the user to the CA. The CA does its own verification (if required) and creates a digital certificate for the user.

 There are programs for creating certificates in the X.509 standard format.
-The CA sends the certificate to the user and also retains a copy of the certificate for its own record.
+The CA delivers the certificate to the user and also keep a copy of the certificate for its own record.
 The CA’s copy of the certificate is maintained in a certificate directory.

 Key Differences Between Digital Signature and Digital Certificate